Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 \subsubsection{Robots}

-In terms of robot choice, NAO was the most used robot (13 papers, 37\% of the papers, see Table \ref{table:General and demographic information}) followed by Furhat and Flobi (featured in 9\% of the papers each, $N=3$); Meka M1, Reeti, Willow Garage PR2, and Robovie (featured in 6\% papers each, $N=2$); and, finally, Alpha 1 Pro, Pepper, Socibot, and Nexi (featured in 3\% of the papers each, $N=1$).
-Four papers did not specify which robotic platform was used in the studies (11\% of the papers).
-In 65.7\% of the included papers, the robot was presented to participants through a physical embodiment, in 25.7\% of the studies through a video recording (although Chita-Tegmark et al. (2019) use a video-recording of pictures \cite{chita2019gender}), and in 8.6\% of the studies through static pictures or images.
+In terms of robot choice, NAO was the most used robot (37\% of the papers, see Table \ref{table:General and demographic information}) followed by Furhat and Flobi (featured in 9\% of the papers each); Meka M1, Reeti, Willow Garage PR2, and Robovie (featured in 6\% papers each); and, finally, Alpha 1 Pro, Pepper, Socibot, and Nexi (featured in 3\% of the papers each).
+Four papers did not specify robotic platform used in the studies (11\% of the papers).
+In 65.7\% of the included papers, the robot was presented to participants through a physical embodiment, in 25.7\% of the studies through a video (although \cite{chita2019gender} use a video-recording of pictures), and in 8.6\% of the studies through images.